dogweather/forkful/content/en/kotlin/strings/converting-a-string-to-lower-case.md

 ---
 date: 2024-01-20 17:38:50.106863-07:00
-description: "Converting a string to lower case means making every character in the\
+description: 'How to: Kotlin''s `toLowerCase()` function turns all characters in a string to lower case quickly.
+Here''s how you use it.'
-  \ string a lower-case character.
-Programmers do this for consistency when comparing,\u2026"
 lastmod: '2024-03-13T22:45:00.036993-06:00'
 model: gpt-4-1106-preview
-summary: Converting a string to lower case means making every character in the string a lower-case character.
+summary: Kotlin's `toLowerCase()` function turns all characters in a string to lower case quickly.
 title: Converting a string to lower case
 weight: 4
 ---